SLV.Bali Peer Mentor Handbook

 You will be never working alone!
 Everyone that comprises SLV.Global is on your team.
-You will be working closely with the team in Bali, which is comprised of 50% local staff, 50% international staff including; Supervisors, Assistant Managers and Project/Operations Managers who are all there to support you!
+You will be working closely with the team in Bali, which is comprised of 50% local staff, 50% international staff including; Supervisors, Assistant Managers and Project Managers and Operations Managers who are all there to support you!

-The Coordinator work hour commitments will be Monday-Friday, Coordinators are not required to work the weekends.
-Please check out the responsibilities of a Coordinator below!
+The Peer Mentor work hour commitments will be Monday-Friday, Peer Mentor are not required to work the weekends.
+Please check out the responsibilities of a Peer Mentor below!

 + Volunteer Safety